TCDB is operated by the Saier Lab Bioinformatics Group

 The fusion of two membranes is believed to occur through a hemifusion intermediate.
 Ca2+ binding by syt1 is mediated by a series of conserved aspartate residues that line pockets on one end of each of the C2A and C2B domains.
 Martens et al. (2007) used a syt1 construct lacking the transmembrane domain but having the double C2 domain module (C2AB).
 Ca2+ binding allowed the C2A and C2B domains to interact with negatively charged phospholipids such as phosphatidylserine and phosphatidylinositol-4,5-bisphosphate.
 This interaction resulted in the insertion of four loops (two from each of the C2 domains) into the lipid bilayer.
 M173, F234, V304, and I367, located on the tips of the membrane-binding loops, penetrate to a third of the lipid monolayer depth.
 This kind of hydrophobic-loop insertion generates a tendency for the monolayer to bend to relieve the tension created by the insertion.
 If syt1 contributes to spontaneous membrane curvature, the closer the membrane curvature is to that preferentially produced by syt1, the stronger the syt1 affinity for membrane binding should be.
 Conversely, addition of syt1 to initially flat membranes should induce a positive curvature.

-Thus, the Ca2+ sensor required for fast fusion is synaptotagmin-1.
+The Ca2+ sensor required for fast fusion is synaptotagmin-1.
 The activation energy of bilayer-bilayer fusion is very high (≈40 kBT).
 Martens et al., (2007) found that, in response to Ca2+ binding, synaptotagmin-1 could promote SNARE-mediated fusion by inducing high positive curvature in target membranes upon C2-domain membrane insertion.
 Thus, synaptotagmin-1 triggers the fusion of docked vesicles by local Ca2+-dependent buckling of the plasma membrane together with the zippering of SNAREs.

 Ngatchou et al. (2010) showed that the ability of synaptobrevin II (sybII) to support exocytosis is inhibited by addition of one or two residues to the sybII C terminus depending on their energy of transfer from water to the membrane interface, following a Boltzmann distribution.
 These results suggest that following stimulation, the SNARE complex pulls the C terminus of sybII deeper into the vesicle membrane.
 Ngatchou et al. (2010) proposed that this movement disrupts the vesicular membrane continuity, leading to fusion pore formation.
 Thus, fusion pore formation begins with molecular rearrangements at the intravesicular membrane leaflet and not between the apposed cytoplasmic leaflets.